Here’s a long post, read it if you have time. Like 5 minutes, realistically.

 And by giving that shit advice, it will make people feel even worse when they realise it doesn’t work.
 That advice might be good for people who are in a shit mood, but don’t put it under the headline or tag it with ‘mental illness’.
 Mental health, sure.
 But not mental illness.

 When I say nothing helps me, I don’t mean to say that I suffer all day and every day and that I’m useless.
 I don’t hiss whenever a stranger speaks to me, I just get nervous and try everything I can to escape their presence.
 I’m not rude to people, in fact I find myself to be overly polite.
+Sometimes I’m too scared to take risks, I can get paranoid, I need reassurance.
 I’m not scared to leave the house, on the contrary, I like to go places alone.
 I don’t like new places or new people, this is true.
-I am overly paranoid.
-And it isn’t limited to that.
-Sometimes I find myself hoping the bus crashes, and various other things like that, that I won’t reveal here.
-Sometimes.
-I’ve never admitted that and I’m not proud of it, but it’s the truth and I know other people have those thoughts too.
+I have, in the past, found myself hoping that the bus crashes, and various other things like that, but not in a suicidal way.
+I can’t explain it.

-The point is, people can have the same mental issues and have differing symptoms.
+The point is, people can have the same issues and have differing symptoms.
 It’s the unfortunate truth.
 And stereotyping mentally ill people is harmful for the people who really are suffering, as opposed to the people who want to conform to that stereotype.
 Yes, one of the biggest pieces of bullshit truths of this era is that everybody WANTS to be mentally ill.
 Everybody wants to be ‘fucked up’ or ‘crazy’ and will do whatever they can to prove it to people.
-That’s how you weed out the fakers.
+Girl, why would you want to be ill.

 Anyway, I might do a little mini series, so watch out for a couple more posts about mental health.
-Bear in mind I only know about GAD and, apparently, depression.
-I have not suffered from a psychotic illness; I can give limited advice, but not as far as how to personally cope/deal with it.
+Or I might now.
+Bear in mind I only know about anxiety and, apparently, depression.
+I don’t know anything about psychotic illnesses; I can give limited advice, but not as far as how to personally cope/deal with it.